Sarastro72/sarastro72.github.io/bikessavestheday/README.md

 Are you bashing Tesla?
 ----------------------

 Well, no, not really.
 I like what Elon Musk is trying to do with Tesla.
 He is forcing through a change in technology that would have been too slow in coming if it was up to the traditional car companies.
-This change is needed, it is just not enough.
+This change is needed.
+It is just not enough.

 Electrifying cars only improves on one of the many problems that cars cause.
 Electric cars are still inefficient, dangerous, space hogging and pacifying vehicles.